SCHEDULE YOUR FREE CASE REVIEW

 California also has a state-level California Family Rights Act (CFRA), requiring employers with at least 50 employees to take up to 12 weeks off per year to recover from serious health problems, care for a newborn child, or care for a sick family member.
 California also requires all employers to allow paid sick leave for their employees.
 Once an employee works for an employer for 30 days, the employee qualifies to take this type of leave if necessary.
 Employees accrue one paid hour of sick leave for every 30 hours of work on the clock.

-When Can an Employer Deny Time Off?
+Can My Employer Deny Vacation Time in California?

 Avatar photo